Sajama National Park: History

-The area was declared a nature reserve in 1939 because of the native Queñoa De Altura (Polylepis tarapacana) that grows on the hillsides of this region.
+The area was declared a nature reserve in 1939 because of the native Queñoa de Altura trees that grow on the hillsides of this region.
 This shrub-like tree has adapted to the high elevations and harsh climate of the Andes.
 At the time that the area was declared a national park, rampant harvesting of this tree was taking place to create charcoal to supply Bolivian mines.

-On July 1, 2003, it was added to the UNESCO World Heritage Tentative List due to its universal cultural and natural significance.
+On 1 July 2003, the park was added to the UNESCO World Heritage Tentative List due to its universal cultural and natural significance.